LabAnalyst X

 • NOTE: Colors may change if you shift between 8-bit color depth (256 colors) and greater color depths (16- and 24-bit; 'thousands' or 'millions' of colors).
 Modern Macs operate with 'thousands' or 'millions' of colors.

 Note that the base of the histogram is zero, not the bottom of the plot area.
-This means that if the data are all negative, the histogram will appear to be be anchored at the top of the plot area.
-Some considerations for the histogram display option:
+This means that if the data are all negative, the histogram will be anchored at the top of the plot area.
+Some considerations for histogram display:

-• Drawing a plot in histogram mode is appreciably slower than drawing it in line graph mode.
+• Drawing a plot in histogram mode is slower than drawing it in line graph mode.

 • Only data in the plot area can be drawn as histograms.
-The block window always draws in line graph mode.
+The block window always draws line graphs.

-• If you use the overlay option, only the active channel (the one indicated in the pop-up menu in the upper right corner of the screen) can be shown as a histogram.
+• If you use the overlay option, only the active channel can be shown as a histogram.
 In many cases, use of the histogram option makes it easier to see how the other channels are related to the active channel.

-• Many operations (such as interactive spike removal) will temporarily switch to line graph mode if you have selected histogram plots.
+• Many operations (such as interactive spike removal) will temporarily switch to line graph mode.

-• Although it does work, histogram plotting is not recommended if you are sending screen images to a printer (it wastes a lot of ink or toner).
+• Although it does work, histogram mode is not recommended if you are sending screen images to a printer (it wastes a lot of ink or toner).

-SHOW ALL CHANNEL VALUES...
+• SHOW ALL CHANNEL VALUES...
 Provides a continuous numeric readout of all data channels.
 As for the data bar, values are updated only when the cursor is within the plot area.
-You can either place the readout box with the cursor or use the default placement (directly under the value readout of the data bar, as shown at right).
+You can either place the readout box with the cursor or use the default placement (directly under the value readout of the data bar).

 You can choose to show from four to eight significant digits when the program presents the results of analyses.
-The default value is six significant digits, which is a reasonable approximation of the resolution and accuracy of most data.
-Not all of the numbers shown in analysis windows conform to the user-set number of significant digits (for example, many mean values are shown with more significant digits).
+The default value is six, which is a reasonable approximation of the resolution and accuracy of most data.
+Not all of the numbers shown in analysis windows conform to the user-set number of significant digits (for example, many mean values are shown with more digits).

-These menu selections affect only the display of resultsThey do not inflence the precision of data storage or of internal mathematical calculations.
+The significant figures setting affects only the display of results.
+It does not influence the precision of data storage or of internal mathematical calculations.

 Back to top